Diversity and Community

 Diversity and community are strong values at UC Davis Health and are sincere commitments by the Department of Pathology and Laboratory Medicine.

 We believe that ensuring diversity among our team members and within the next generation of learners is key to finding the best talent to meet all of our department’s strategic goals.

 Supporting our community is also essential to activities in all of our academic missions: clinical service, research, and teaching.

 We are proud to highlight the activities below that demonstrate just some of our many efforts to support diversity and our community.
 The Sacramento area is one of the most diverse communities in the United States, and we believe it is important to support and reflect the richness of our region in our workforce and our activities.
-To learn more about us, explore our website or come to visit.
-We’re delighted to share all the great things happening in our department.
+To learn even more about us, explore our website or come to visit.
+We’re delighted to share many of the great things happening in our department.

-- Reaching out to the next generation: Our Edmondson summer fellowship program is designed to expose talented college students from a variety of backgrounds to the excitement and intellectual challenges of careers in science and laboratory medicine.
+Offered for almost 40 years, our Edmondson summer fellowship program is designed to expose talented college students from a variety of backgrounds to the excitement and intellectual challenges of careers in science and laboratory medicine.
 We also reach out to high school students through career fairs throughout our region to share information about the many careers available in pathology and laboratory medicine.